 - Pick up the phone (or computer) to catch up.
 If voice calls in real time aren’t your thing, send an email.
 Sometimes just having a familiar voice on the end of the line (or screen) can mean everything.

 - Leave a quick message on social media/FB message.
 A short hello is better than not saying anything.
 Let someone know you’re thinking of them.

 - Support the person in their endeavor.
 Are they running a race for charity?
 Starting a new business?
 Just get a promotion at work?
 Let them know you see them and what they’re doing.
 Encourage them.
 Even if you aren’t able to donate or buy, share their project with your network and leave them an encouraging word of support.
+If your friend is a blogger like me, here’s how you can support them without spending a cent (and why it’s important).
 It baffles me when people see others doing something good and instead of leaving them a supportive word, they keep on scrolling by.
 It takes all of 5 seconds.
 We’re all human beings and we need each other!
 That goes double in this fast-paced social media world of double taps and likes.

 - Send them an invite to your fête (even if you know they can’t come).
 Sometimes those of us far away get left off the invitation list because the host knows we’re unlikely to make the party.
 But feeling included goes a long way to know you are still on someone’s radar and still belong… even if you’re thousands of miles away.